Cardboard Tubes

 Fiberboard

-A composite material made from compressed wood fibers and glue.
+A composite material composed of compressed wood fibers and adhesive, fiberboard offers strength and durability for various applications.

 Fourdrinier Machine